 Obstacle course, for safe balance control

-With an underwater obstacle course, a very challenging underwater obstacle circuit can be created and individuals can be trained in pro-active and reactive balance control abilities.
-The underwater obstacle course consists of several items, ranging from balance beams, to underwater hurdles, to a wiggle board and a reaching pole to imitate several scenarios that can occur in daily life.
+A very challenging underwater obstacle circuit can be made using an underwater obstacle course, and individuals can be coached in pro-active and reactive balance management abilities.
+The underwater obstacle course includes a variety of elements such as balance beams, underwater hurdles, a wiggle board, and a reaching pole to simulate many events that may arise in daily life.

 Take a look at our underwater obstacle course